chainsaws-dev/shopping-lists-and-recipes-backend/README.md

 # Web server for recipes and shopping list
-Backend for shopping lists and recipes based on GO
+Web server made for storing data on shopping lists and recipes based on GO.
+Made as easy to handle as possible.
+(in development)

 ## Build
 To install in bin directory run the following: